 8. Comparing the length

-Here’s an interesting activity for teaching your children the concept of measurement.
+Here’s an interesting and challenging activity for teaching your children the concept of measurement.
 Compare the length of objects by using a measuring tape.
 Guide your children on how to take the measurement, and then let them do it by themselves.

 Math Activities For 4-year-olds

 This innovative activity encourages children to understand geometric shapes through visual models.
 Introduce your preschoolers to the concept of straight lines and curved lines.